Atlanta Streets Alive: Enjoy 3 miles of Peachtree St. with NO TRAFFIC!

 Streets Alive is FREE and it’s for everyone.
 You don’t have to be an athlete to join in.
 It doesn’t matter how old you are or what neighborhood you live in.
 Even if you’ve never heard of the Open Street concept before, you’re invited to get out and experience it firsthand.

 This is a chance for you to EXPLORE our city.
 You can stroll, roll, shop, eat, play, socialize, or simply enjoy the spring weather — all without the noise, fumes, and intensity of Atlanta’s traffic.
-You create your own experience and the possibilities are endless.

-Streets Alive creates a a whole new healthy and vibrant city street experience in Atlanta.
-It’s a program inspired by open streets projects all over the world.
 So bring your bicycle, your skateboard, or just your feet, and get ready to explore your community streets in a safer, healthier, more livable way!

 Electric bikes and scooters are allowed, but please maintain a safe speed.